The Tyne Valley Community Rail Partnership

 - Supporting social and economic development.

-Our Partnership Board and advisory group benefits from representation from Transport North East, Hadrian’s Wall Partnership, Northumberland County Council, Cumberland Council and Tyne Valley Rail Users Group as well as train operating companies, Northern Trains, CrossCountry, TransPennine Express, LNER and Avanti West Coast
+Our Partnership Board and advisory group benefits from representation from Cumbria and Northumberland County Councils, Carlisle City Council, Hadrian’s Wall Partnership and Tyne Valley Rail Users Group as well as train operating companies, Northern Trains, CrossCountry, TransPennine Express and Avanti West Coast

 We also have regular contact with local Parish Councils and Councillors, links with local businesses, tourism organisations and other public transport providers.
 Please contact the Company Secretary if you are interested in being involved.

-Each year we review our strategies, creating a comprehensive action plan focussing on the DfT strategy taking into account feedb ack from our communities.
+Each year we review our strategies, creating a comprehensive action plan focussing on the DfT strategy.
+You can read the 2021-22 action plan here.

 You can learn more about some of the ongoing and past projects throughout this site or by following us on our social media pages.